 What’s Thanksgiving without creamy, delicious mashed potatoes?
 YUM!
 I also love to make my Instant Pot Mashed Potatoes ahead as well!

-Prepare mashed potatoes up to 3 days in advance and store in refrigerator in an airtight container that is also oven and microwave safe.
-Add mashed potatoes to freezer-safe airtight container up to two weeks in advance.
+Make Ahead Instructions: Prepare mashed potatoes up to 3 days in advance and store them in the refrigerator in an airtight container that is also oven and microwave-safe.
+Add mashed potatoes to a freezer-safe airtight container up to two weeks in advance.
 If frozen, allow to thaw in the refrigerator overnight.
-When ready to serve, remove the container from the refrigerator about 30 minutes before meal time.
+When ready to serve, remove the container from the refrigerator about 30 minutes before mealtime.
 Add more pats of butter on top of the potatoes and reheat them in a 350º F oven for about 25 minutes or until warmed throughout.
-If the mashed potatoes seem a bit drier than you’d like, add a little chicken stock or vegetable broth to them to make them creamier.
+If the mashed potatoes seem a bit drier than you’d like, add a little cream, chicken stock, or vegetable broth to them to make them creamier.

 Easy Mashed Potatoes Recipe